Hunterdon Central Regional High School: Athletics

-The boys' lacrosse team won the Group IV state championship in 2005 (against runner-up Montclair High School in the tournament final), 2006 (vs. Montclair), 2007 (vs. Montclair) and 2008 (vs. Bridgewater-Raritan High School), becoming the first public school to win four consecutive state titles.
-The program's four state titles are ranked tenth in the state.
+The boys' lacrosse team won the Group IV state championship in 2005 (against runner-up Montclair High School in the tournament final), 2006 (vs. Montclair), 2007 (vs. Montclair) and 2008 (vs. Bridgewater-Raritan High School), becoming the first public school to win four consecutive state titles, and won in 2021 (vs.Southern Regional High School).
+The program's five state titles are tied for eighth in the state.
 In 2006, number-three seed Hunterdon Central defeated top-seed Montclair in the Group IV final, by a score of 10–9 in overtime.
 The team won its fourth straight title in 2008 with a 9–8 win against Bridgewater-Raritan in the tournament final, making a fourth-quarter comeback after being down by as many as four goals.

 The men's foil team captured the state squad title in fencing from 2010 to 2013.

 The girls swimming team won the Public A state championship in 2014.

 The girls' soccer team won the Group IV state title in 2016 (against runner-up Ridge High School in the championship game) and 2019 (vs. Scotch Plains-Fanwood High School).

 The boys soccer team finished the 2016 season with a record of 20-1 after winning the Group IV state championship by defeating Scotch Plains-Fanwood High School by a score of 1-0 at Kean University in the tournament final.

 The ice hockey team won the Public A state championship in 2018 and had won the Monsignor Kelly Cup in 2009.
 The team finished the 2018 season with a 16-7-3 record after winning the Public A championship game at the Prudential Center by a score of 5-1 against the Woodbridge Township co-op team (comprised of Colonia High School, John F. Kennedy Memorial High School and Woodbridge High School).